cowboycb/headfirstdesignpatterns/README.md

 - Composite Pattern takes the Single Responsibility design principle and trades it for transparency.
 Whether an element is a composite or leaf node becomes transparent to the client.
 There are many tradeoffs in implementing Composite.
 Transparency and safety in our needs should be balanced.

+#### 10- STATE PATTERN

+**Definition**: The State Pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+- State Pattern and Strategy pattern have same class diagrams but they differ in their intent.

+- With the State Pattern, we have a set of behaviors encapsulated in state objects; at any time the context is delegating to one of those states.
+The client usually knows very little about the state objects.

+- With Strategy, the client usually specifies the strategy object that the context is composed with.

+- In general, think of the Strategy Pattern as a flexible alternative to subclassing.
+You can change the behavior by composing with a different strategy object.

+- Think of the State Pattern as an alternative to putting lots of conditionals in your context.
+You can simply change the state object in context to change its behavior.

+- More state classes is a price for flexibility.
+Otherwise very large, monolithic conditional statements in one class make code hard to maintain and understand.
+Also this violates Single Responsibility principle.